Help Center/ Cloud Search Service/ Troubleshooting/ Clusters/ What Do I Do If "Bulk Reject" Is Displayed in an Elasticsearch Cluster?

 }

-When you configure the total_shards_per_node parameter, reserve buffer to avoid shard allocation failures caused by machine faults.
+When you configure the total_shards_per_node parameter, reserve some buffer space to avoid shard allocation failures caused by machine faults.
 For example, if there are 10 servers and the index has 20 shards, the value of total_shards_per_node must be greater than 2.

 2. Set the number of shards before creating an index.